iurjoh/Tic-tac-toe/README.md

 - Navigate to the menu on the left side and select Pages;
 - Set the source in the Build and deployment item as "Deploy from a branch".
 Then, in the Branch item, the Main option was chosen, /(root) folder and finishing the settings with the Save button.

-The link to the deployed website is: OOOOOOOOOOOOOOOOOOOOOOOOOO
+The link to the deployed website is: https://iurjoh.github.io/Tic-tac-toe/

 # Credits
 Here will be the sites that helped me find everything I needed to develop my work, including research and material sources.